Updated June 8th, 2022

 Today, there’s a debate on whether or not the quality of scientific research is upheld through peer review.
 Although there isn’t one definite answer, researchers and scientists haven’t, don’t, and most likely won’t see eye to eye on the debate.
 Measuring the quality of peer review is challenging.
 After all, it is a flawed system created by flawed individuals (no one is perfect).

 If someone today was asked to recreate the concept or a new peer review system, they would probably not design it the same way.
 The idea of having one editor with two or three reviewers as the gatekeepers of scientific knowledge is a bit outdated.
 However, the concept of open peer review is a much better approach for the future, considering that we could not live in a world without peer review.
 Open peer review allows science and scientific findings to be available to everyone, anywhere, while scientific papers are more reliable and consistent.
 Authors can also review each other without a publisher involved and form their own review communities to have peer-to-peer review.

 A More Open Peer Review?

 Open peer review (and not only) is what Orvium is all about.
-Without peer review, we risk fraudulent studies, methodological errors, and biases by researchers and scientists.
-The benefits far outweigh the downsides.
+Without peer review, there’s a risk of fraudulent studies, methodological errors, and biases by researchers and scientists.
+Therefore, the benefits far outweigh the downsides.

 We talked about why the peer review process is important for scientific papers and journals, the four steps to correctly peer review, and the past, present, and future of peer review.
-With Orvium, you as a reviewer get recognition for your work, improve your professional profile, and work collaboratively with others to advance science.
+As a reviewer with Orvium, you get recognition for your work, improve your professional profile, and can work collaboratively with others to advance science.